 After integration tests are complete, as well as your terminal and merchant accounts are confirmed, we'll send you an email to the address you provided, authorizing you to go live.

 We recommend that you review our guide to Security and Risk Management for enhanced security featuresand best practices.

 Once you or your developer finish testing, send us an email requesting to go live, and we will make it so.
 You'll move from the test environment to live on production.

 We'll perform a review of your website to ensure everything is running smoothly.
 If we detect any issues or problems, we'll send you an email concerning your site review.

-Test transactions will remain free of charge, but monthly processing fees will start from the point your account goes live.
+Test transactions will remain free of charge, but monthly processing fees will start after your account is approved and authorized.